xyz-leo/telegram-bot/README.md

 - `/rmreminder <schedule_id>` - Removes a scheduled reminder by its ID.
 - `/curiosity` - Shows a random fun fact.
 - `/userdata` - View all your data stored in the server.
+- `/cep` - Retrieve detailed information for any Brazilian postal code (CEP).
+- `/cotacao` - Get the exchange rate between the Brazilian Real (BRL) and any other currency.

 ---